 The effects of intense sun is often greater in urban areas, too.
 As roads, pavements and bricks heat up, air stagnates and cities and towns turn into heat islands surrounded by cooler rural areas.

-When temperatures increase so do electricity bills as people seek the cooling effect of air conditioners, which generate more harmful emissions.
+With rising temperatures electricity bills also peak as people seek the cooling effect of air conditioners, which generate more harmful emissions.

 So any short-term benefits that come from more warm weather are likely to be far outweighed by the long-term adverse effects.